frownsky/nucleo-i2c-slave/README.md

 ```

 ## How to setup
-* This was tested on a Nucleo F302R8 board
+* This was tested on a Nucleo F302R8 board and a Discovery board as I2C master
 * Connect SCL at PB8 and SDA at PB9